karllhughes/learn/_posts/2021-07-15-content-creation-agency.md

 ### Possible Services an Agency Will Provide

 Agencies come in all sorts of shapes and sizes.
-Draft.dev creates written technical content aimed at reaching software developers, including handling topic planning and research.
+Draft.dev creates written technical content aimed at reaching software developers, including [handling topic planning and research](https://draft.dev/learn/topic-clusters) as well as [creating social media collateral](https://draft.dev/learn/announcing-social-collateral-from-draft-dev).
 At the other end of the scale are “full-service” marketing agencies, which offer a wide range of marketing services typically including web design and social media management.
 And of course, there’s everything in between.
 [Brafton](https://www.brafton.com/) describes itself as a “creative content marketing agency,” offering blogs, email newsletters, and video production, while [SeedX](https://seedx.us/) creates content for industries as diverse as e-commerce stores and political campaigning.

 Needless to say, it’s essential that you hire an agency that’s capable of producing what you need.
 That means not only the *type* of service, but the quality of that work too.
 For example, it’s no secret that [developers are known to be averse to marketing](https://draft.dev/learn/developer-marketing), and strategies need to consider this.
 Therefore, not every agency will be capable of reaching developers effectively, whereas it’s what Draft.dev specializes in.
 On the other hand, if you want a new website and omni-channel marketing strategy, you’d need an agency that offers those.